appleseedlab/superc/README.md

     JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/  # Location of java jdk
     export JAVA_DEV_ROOT CLASSPATH JAVA_ARGS JAVA_HOME

-## Building Desugarer

-Starting from the root of the xtc source tree, run the following:

-    cd src/xtc/lang/cpp/
-    make select-desugarer
-    make

-Note: any errors from the (deprecated) Desugarer.java file can safely be ignored.

-## Running Desugarer

-    java xtc.lang.cpp.SuperC -silent <file_to_transform>.c > <output_destination>.c

-## Building SuperC
+## Building xtc and SuperC

 From the root of the xtc source tree, run the following:

     cd src/xtc/lang/cpp/  # go to the SuperC directory make configure  # configure SuperC
+    make parsers  # generate the parsers
     cd -  # go back to the source root make  # build all of xtc

+## Running SuperC's Desugarer

+    java xtc.lang.cpp.SuperC -silent <file_to_transform>.c > <output_destination>.c

 ## Testing SuperC

+Configure SuperC to do parsing only.
 From the root of the source tree, run

-    make check-cpp
+    cd src/xtc/lang/cpp/  # go to the SuperC directory make select-typechecker  # configure SuperC for parsing (typechecker is a bit of a misnomer) make # recompile SuperC
+    cd -  # go back to the source root make check-cpp  # run SuperC tests

 ## Using SuperC with Linux source code